humane-teams/humane-teams/presentation-201708-pivotal.md

 ## If it works, write it down

-Note: Dan - story about how retrospective git repo has helped
+Note: Dan - story about how retrospective git repo has helped.
+Emma - explain natural tendancy to write things down in distributed teams.